onedata/oneclient/README.md

   --cluster-prefetch-threshold-random   Enables random cluster prefetch
                                         threshold selection (experimental).
   --metadata-cache-size <size> (=5000000)
-                                        Number of separate blocks after which
-                                        replication for the file is triggered
-                                        automatically.
+                                        Maximum number of file attributes
+                                        cached in the metadata cache.
   --readdir-prefetch-size <size> (=2500)
                                         Specify the size of requests made
                                         during readdir prefetch (in number of
                                         dir entries).
-  --dir-cache-drop-after <seconds> (=300)
-                                        Specify (in seconds) how long should
+  --dir-cache-drop-after <seconds>      Specify (in seconds) how long should
                                         directories be cached since last
                                         activity.
 When 0 is provided, the cache never expires.